 What is Magenbrot?

-Originating in Germany and also popular in Switzerland, Magenbrot is Christmastime favorite and a traditional staple sold at German Christmas markets.
+Popular throughout Germany and the Germany-speaking region of Switzerland, Magenbrot is Christmastime favorite and a traditional staple that I grew up with eating every year at the German Christmas markets.
 The name Magenbrot translates from German as “stomach bread”, referring to the variety of spices in it traditionally thought to aid in digestion.
 It has also gone by other names including Alpenkräuter-Brot, Kräuterbrot, and Gewürzkuchen – each name emphasizing the presence of spices as a central ingredient.

 The combination of these spices is a popular blend in Germany known as Lebkuchengewürz (gingerbread spices) which consists of such spices as cinnamon, cloves, cardamom, star anise, mace, and more.
 Though easy to find in Germany, it’s challenging to find this spice blend elsewhere.
 But even so, we highly recommend making your own for the reason that the flavors are much fresher and more vibrant than any store-bought blend.
 Check out our recipe for homemade Lebkuchengewürz.
 This is the same blend you will need for making other traditional German baked goods including Lebkuchen, Printen, and Pfeffernüsse.